Henry Edward Fox

-General Henry Edward Fox (4 March 1755 – 18 July 1811) was a British Army general who served brief spells as Governor of Minorca and Governor of Gibraltar.
+General Henry Edward Fox (4 March 1755 – 18 July 1811) was a British Army officer and colonial administrator who served as the governor of Minorca and governor of Gibraltar.

 Family

 He was a son of Henry Fox, 1st Baron Holland and Lady Caroline Lennox (1723–1774), and a younger brother of the politician Charles James Fox (1749–1806).
 His mother's father was Charles Lennox, 2nd Duke of Richmond (1701–1750), an illegitimate grandson of King Charles II.

 Life

-He attended Westminster School before being commissioned as a cornet in the 1st dragoon guards in 1770.
-Soon after that he spent 1 year's leave at the military academy at Strasbourg.
+He attended Westminster School before being commissioned as a cornet in the 1st King's Dragoon Guards in 1770.
+Soon after that he spent a year's leave at the military academy at Strasbourg.
 After his return he rose to lieutenant (1773) then captain (1774).

 American War of Independence

 In 1773 he moved to the 38th Regiment of Foot, stationed at Boston, and fought in the American War of Independence (spending 1778–79 on leave in England).
 By the end of the war he had risen to colonel and king's aide-de-camp, and he then moved to command the forces in Nova Scotia (1783–89), where he was influential in the creation of the new colony of New Brunswick, and then the Chatham Barracks (1789–93).